 Boycotts of companies, for example, often persist (aided by social media) until those companies pull their ads from objectionable sites.
 One such campaign, against ultra-conservative media outlet Breitbart encouraged more than 1,000 advertisers to pull their ads from the site.

 Do we think that those 1,000 advertisers purposefully placed their ads there to begin with?
 Probably not.
-But with the rise of time-saving technology like programmatic, it’s easy to “set it and forget it” and then have your brand splattered somewhere where you wouldn’t want it simply because a computer has no sense of right and wrong.
+But with the rise of time-saving technology like programmatic display and video, it’s easy to “set it and forget it” and then have your brand splattered somewhere where you wouldn’t want it simply because a computer has no sense of right and wrong.

 There is obviously a need for human decision-making throughout these processes, so where should big data end and normal-sized humans begin?